KexinFeng/m5_blog/transfer.md

     return dataset;
 }
 ```
-Here, the data are also preprocessed with the commonly used normalization and randomization.
-The randomizations are training only.
+Here, the data are preprocessed with the normalization and randomization functions, which are commonly used for [image classification](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).
+The randomizations are for training only.

 **Model training and export.** Finally, we can run the model training with `Easytrain.fit`, and save the model for prediction.
 In the end, the `model.close()` and `embedding.close()` are called.
 In DJL, during the creation of `Model` and `ZooModel<NDList, NDList>`, the native resources (e.g. memories in the asigned in PyTorch) are allocated.
 These resources are managed by `NDManager` which inherits `AutoCloseable` class.
 ```java